NataliaJuni/CodeWars/README.md

 5. [6 kyu] Array.diff
 Your goal in this kata is to implement a difference function, which subtracts one list from another and returns the result.

-It should remove all values from list a, which are present in list b keeping their order.
+It should remove all values from list a, which are present in list b keeping their order

+6.[6 kyu]
+Find The Parity Outlier
+You are given an array (which will have a length of at least 3, but could be very large) containing integers.
+The array is either entirely comprised of odd integers or entirely comprised of even integers except for a single integer N.
+Write a method that takes the array as an argument and returns this "outlier" N.